hizhatt/Milestone2/README.md

 # Milestone2

+It has reached the end.
+Goodbye.

-NEW:
+(Was) NEW:
 - Importing file is now complete

-What is not done:
+What will never be done <is not done>:
 - Searching for numbers (with arguments)
 - Sorting records